ng-log/ng-log/docs/unwinder.md

 !!! warning
-    If you install libunwind from the URL above, be aware that you may have trouble if you try to statically link your binary with glog: that is, if you link with `gcc -static -lgcc_eh ...`.
+    If you install libunwind from the URL above, be aware that you may have trouble if you try to statically link your binary with ng-log: that is, if you link with `gcc -static -lgcc_eh ...`.
 This is because both `libunwind` and `libgcc` implement the same C++ exception handling APIs, but they implement them differently on some platforms.
 This is not likely to be a problem on